Jareika/ttrpg-tools-screen/readme.md

 ### Map-friendly rendering
 - Detects markdown that only contains a `zoommap` code block
-- Adds a special CSS class so map views can be centered and made non-interactive on the second screen
+- Adds a special CSS class so map views can be centered and made non-interactive on the player screen

 ## Commands